influxdata/influxdb-csharp/README.md

 You can use it to write time series data to InfluxDB version 0.9.3+ over HTTP or HTTPS.

-The initial goal of this package is to create a straightforward and efficient .NET binding to the protocol, with a minimum of syntactic sugar.
-Once that's complete, a "friendly" metrics collection API may be added on top of the basic functionality.

 Supporting the full/read API of InfluxDB is an explicit _non-goal_: this package will be kept small so as to have a minimal footprint when used in client applications.

 ## Getting Started